OmenDilly/react-native-cloud-payments/README.md

 }
 ```

-### 3D Secure Authentication

-When processing payments, you may need to handle 3D Secure (3DS) authentication as required by many banks.
-This module provides native implementation for 3DS processing:

-1. After attempting a payment using a cryptogram, your server may receive a 3DS response from CloudPayments
-2. Pass the 3DS parameters (transactionId, paReq, acsUrl) to your React Native app
-3. Call the `show3ds` method to show the 3DS authentication dialog to the user
-4. The method returns a Promise that resolves when the authentication is complete with result information
-5. Use the PaRes value in the result to complete the payment process through your server

 ## Use with your server

-After generating the cryptogram, you should send it to your server which will make a request to the CloudPayments API to process the payment.
+After generating the cryptogram (from either card payment or Apple Pay), you should send it to your server which will make a request to the CloudPayments API to process the payment.
 Do not use CloudPayments API keys directly in your app.

+## Apple Pay Documentation

+For detailed Apple Pay integration information, see [APPLE_PAY.md](APPLE_PAY.md).

 ## Contributing